Table of contents

 What is an AI product strategy?

 It’s a comprehensive plan for using AI in your product.
-This includes how you’d prepare data, select models, integrate with 3rd-party applications, and deploy AI functionality.
+This includes how you’d prepare data, select a model(s), integrate with 3rd-party applications, and deploy the AI functionality.

 We’ll go into each of these parts in more detail in our step-by-step section.